If you are a recent graduate on the hunt for a job, here are some helpful tips to guide you along the way.

-You could also find and join professional groups or organisations on Facebook and or follow people or organisations on Twitter.
+You could also find and join professional groups or organisations on Facebook and or follow people or organisations on X (formerly Twitter).

 SavetheStudent have some useful tips on perfecting your LinkedIn profile.
 You can also book a careers appointment via email@example.com to get feedback.

-Research and reflect on what types of roles and careers you’re interested in – if you’re unsure about your career, use tools like the Prospects Planner or jobmi to identify your skills, interests, values, then get matched to job profiles to explore online.
-The Ultimate Careers Guide (PDF) also has advice on self reflection and career choice.
+Research and reflect on what types of roles and careers you’re interested in – if you’re unsure about your career, use tools like the Prospects Plannerto identify your skills, interests, values, then get matched to job profiles to explore online.

-Websites like Futurelearn can help you top up your skills to add to your CV from Business and Management to Health and Medicine showing employers that you have made good use of your time in lockdown.
-‘How did you spend your time in the lockdown?’ could be the new popular interview question.
+Websites like Futurelearn can help you top up your skills to add to your CV from Business and Management to Health and Medicine.

 Register with key job sites for your industry, Prospects.ac.uk job profiles and Sector guides can help to identify them.